Dr Michael L. Baker MRSC FHEA – Senior Lecturer and Diamond-Manchester Research Fellow (He / Him)

-Dr Myron S. Huzan – PDRA
+Dr Myron S. Huzan – PDRA (He / Him)

-Myron is originally from Nottingham, the same city in which he graduated with an MSci in Physics from Nottingham Trent University; during which he experienced several experimental research opportunities at large-scale research facilities including CERN, ESRF, ISIS and CLF.
-His current research involves the utilisation of experimental and theoretical X-ray spectroscopic techniques to study the magnetic and electronic structure of single ion dopants within crystalline matter.
+Myron graduated with an MSci in Physics from Nottingham Trent University in 2018, during which he experienced several experimental research opportunities at large-scale research facilities including CERN, ESRF, ISIS and CLF.
+He obtained a PhD in Chemistry in 2022 from the University of Manchester under the supervision of Dr Michael L. Baker, researching the utilisation of experimental and theoretical X-ray spectroscopic techniques to study the magnetic and electronic structure of single ion dopants within crystalline matter.
+He continues a role within the Baker lab as a postdoctoral research associate in f-block X-ray spectroscopy, specialising in applying experimental and theoretical techniques to probe actinide electronic structures.

-Nathan Alcock – PhD Student
+Nathan Alcock – PhD Student (He / Him)

 Nathan obtained an MChem(Hons) degree from the University of Manchester (2017-2021), during which time he completed research projects with Dr Louise Natrajan (2019) and Prof. Nik Kaltsoyannis (2020-2021) in both experimental and computational radiochemistry.
 He joins the group to carry out PhD research using RIXS measurements and computational quantum chemical methods to probe the electronic structure of actinides

-Alban B. Riey – PhD Student (Maths)
+Alban B. Riley – PhD Student (He / Him)

 Alban Bloor Riley graduated from The University of Manchester with an MMath and is now a PhD student working on an interdisciplinary project with Mike Baker and Marcus Webb (from the Mathematics Department).
 His research focuses on developing new algorithms for solving the inverse eigenvalue problem associated with inelastic neutron spectroscopy experiments.

-ZhiBo (Alan) Qi – PhD Student
+ZhiBo (Alan) Qi – PhD Student (He / Him)

 Alan is studying f-block electronic structure and magnetism.
 He has a Diamond Light Source studentship and is co-supervised by Dr Shu Hayama (I20-scanning) and Dr Peter Bencok (I10-BLADE).
 Alan conducted his MChem studies in the Baker group working on the inelastic neutron scattering of lanthanide molecular magnets.

-Matei Pascariu – MChem Student
+Hoi NG – MChem Student (She/Her)

 Previous Group Members